bhimjisal/bhimjisal/README.md

 - 👋 Hi, I’m @bhimjisal
-- 👀 I’m interested in ... creating helpful programs to make my life just a bit easier
+- 👀 I’m interested in ... breaking into tech as an engineering student at Penn State
 - 🌱 I’m currently learning ...
-R, Python, and MATLAB
+Python, Html, & CSS
 - 💞️ I’m looking to collaborate on ... any sort of web automation projects
 - 📫 How to reach me ... send an email on over to bhimjisal@gmail.com